bksinha4497/Arch-Install/README.md

 5. Optionally you can install Optimus to manager hybrid graphics by uncommenting lines below # Install Optimus [Optimus-Manager](https://github.com/Askannz/optimus-manager)
 6. Default users are root and biswajit and password is "password"
-7. You can edit chroot-install.bash and at the end change the user name and password as per you need.
+7. You can edit chroot-install.bash and at the end of the file change the user name and password as per you need.
 8. Execute the script to start installation using `./base-install.bash`
 9. After Installation you can reboot use the system as it as a Arch Server or you can choose to install kde desktop or gnome desktop via script
   [desktop-env-install.bash](https://github.com/bksinha4497/Arch-Install/blob/main/desktop-env-install.bash)